s-abdullaev/RedditSavedScraper/README.md

-# Selenium-based Reddit Saved Urls Scraper
+# Selenium-based Scraper For Indexing Saved Links in Reddit

 This is a small script for scraping saved urls and posts in your reddit profile.